vectara/vectara-ingest/README.md

 3. In the `secrets.toml` file, change `api_key` to the Vectara API Key.

    To retrieve your API key from the Vectara console, click **Access Control** in your corpus view or use the **Authorization** Tab.
+   You can use your Vectara personal API key, or a query+write api key.

 4. In the `config/` directory, copy the `news-bbc.yaml` config file to `pg-rss.yaml`.